 In 2004, LADADSpace was incorporated as a 501(c) 3 non-profit arts organization by Lucy Jensen, Jonathan Jerald and Tim Keating with the task of building a center for artists in the original artist loft district that focused on cultural development across the visual and performing disciplines.
 LADADSpace has been supported by the Los Angeles River Artists and Business Association (LARABA,) the Historical Cultural Neighborhood Council (HCNC) and by donations derived from film productions in the neighborhood.

 Today LADADSpace remains steadfast in its commitment to the creation of the ADCA, to providing resources for established and emerging artistic talent, and to embracing the full spectrum of visual and performing arts.
 LADADSpace offers grants to local arts organizations and individual artists whose activities and projects enrich the local and regional arts community.
 LADADSpace also serves as a fiscal sponsor for various artists and organizations downtown and historically has provided opportunities for educational workshops, community meetings, theater productions, music events, lecture series and performance art.
 As the Arts District is one of the most filmed locations in the world, LADADSpace facilitates the relationship between the production companies, city officials, and community members insuring that the Arts District remains a renewable resource for filming.

-LADADSpace continues to be a long time advocate for affordable artist housing and grant public art deregulation and has steered community planning projects such as Uncommon Ground.
+LADADSpace continues to be a long time advocate for affordable artist housing and has steered community planning projects such as Uncommon Ground.
 LADADSpace currently operates the D Gallery on 3rd Street; specializing in promoting work by contemporary urban Los Angeles artists.
 Previous LADADSpace productions have included partnerships with Padua Playwrights to present A Thousand Words along with A Picture is.